sajjadGG/book-python/oop-basic/index.rst

 :About assignment:
     * Filename: ``oop-vector.py``
-    * Lines of code to write: 20 linii
+    * Lines of code to write: 20 lines
     * Estimated time of completion: 30 min